MaximeSchuybroeck/ARQSOFT_August/Docs/Architecture_files/Phase_1/report.md

 - Future extension: document/NoSQL databases (MongoDB) (not implemented)

 ### 5.2 IAM Provider Integration
-- Configure Google and Facebook login using Spring Security + OAuth2
+- Configure Google, Facebook and GitHub login using Spring Security + OAuth2
 - Modular setup allows new providers to be added without rewriting auth logic, like GitHub, Azure, etc
 - Azure IAM requires a paid subscription, therefore this was not implemented
+- Thus, GitHub IAM was implemented instead
 - a landing page was not part of the requirements, but still a very basic landing page was made.

 ### 5.3 ID Generation Strategy